 The risk of myopathy/rhabdomyolysis is increased by concomitant use of Lovastatin with the following:

 Strong inhibitors of CYP3A4: Lovastatin, like several other inhibitors of HMG-CoA reductase, is a substrate of cytochrome P450 3A4 (CYP3A4).
 Certain drugs which inhibit this metabolic pathway can raise the plasma levels of Lovastatin and may increase the risk of myopathy.
-These include itraconazole, ketoconazole, posaconazole, voriconazole, the macrolide antibiotics erythromycin and clarithromycin, the ketolide antibiotic telithromycin, HIV protease inhibitors, boceprevir, telaprevir, or the antidepressant nefazodone.
+These include itraconazole, ketoconazole, and posaconazole, voriconazole, the macrolide antibiotics erythromycin and clarithromycin, the ketolide antibiotic telithromycin, HIV protease inhibitors, boceprevir, telaprevir, the antidepressant nefazodone, or cobicistat-containing products.
 Combination of these drugs with Lovastatin is contraindicated.
 If short-term treatment with strong CYP3A4 inhibitors is unavoidable, therapy with Lovastatin should be suspended during the course of treatment (see CONTRAINDICATIONS; PRECAUTIONS, Drug Interactions).

 Colchicine: Cases of myopathy, including rhabdomyolysis, have been reported with Lovastatin coadministered with colchicine, and caution should be exercised when prescribing Lovastatin with colchicine (see PRECAUTIONS, Drug Interactions).